Sex differences in human physiology: Life span

 Females live longer than males in most countries around the world.
 In Russia, however, the sex-associated gap has been increasing as male life expectancy declines.

-The longer average life span of women can lead to skewed statistical results in regard to sex differences.
-For example, women are often seen to be at a higher risk of bone fracture due to osteoporosis.
-Although women do lose bone density faster than men after menopause, the data shows a larger disparity because there are more older women in the population.
+The longer average life span of females can lead to skewed statistical results in regard to sex differences.
+For example, females are often seen to be at a higher risk of bone fracture due to osteoporosis.
+Although females do lose bone density faster than males after menopause, the data shows a larger disparity because there are more older females in the population.

+DNA damage during aging

+The gender gap in life expectancy suggests differences in the aging process between males and females.
+A key factor underlying aging is considered to be DNA damage, particularly DNA double-strand breaks, and the capability to repair these damages declines with age.
+Repair of DNA double-strand breaks is catalyzed by multiple pathways and expression of these repair pathways was found to be subject to changes upon aging.
+These age-related changes in the expression of double-strand break repair pathways were observed to be distinctly different in men and women.

 Illness and injury

 Sex chromosome disorders

 Certain diseases and conditions are clearly sex-related in that they are caused by the same chromosomes that regulate sex differentiation.
 Some conditions are X-linked recessive, in that the gene is carried on the X chromosome.
 Genetic females (XX) will show symptoms of the disease only if both their X chromosomes are defective with a similar deficiency, whereas genetic males (XY) will show symptoms of the disease if their only X chromosome is defective.
-(A woman may carry such a disease on one X chromosome but not show symptoms if the other X chromosome works sufficiently.)
+(A female may carry such a disease on one X chromosome but not show symptoms if the other X chromosome works sufficiently.)
 For this reason, such conditions are far more common in males than in females.